IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 ### Section 4

-The Cardano Community is expected to support the creation, maintenance and ongoing administration of tools to enable owners of ada to explore and evaluate DRep candidates,

-access and evaluate DRep codes of conduct and select DReps on such criteria as they deem relevant.
+The Cardano Community is expected to support the creation, maintenance and ongoing administration of tools to enable owners of ada to explore and evaluate DRep candidates, access and evaluate DRep codes of conduct and select DReps on such criteria as they deem relevant.

 ### Section 5

 DReps acting on behalf of other ada owners may be compensated for their efforts.
-DReps shall ensure that any compensation received in connection with their activities as a DRep is disclosed.DReps may not pay compensation to an ada owner or to an owner's designee in exchange for being appointed a DRep by such ada owner or by its designee or for voting on behalf of such ada owner or its designee.
+DReps shall ensure that any compensation received in connection with their activities as a DRep is disclosed.
+DReps may not pay compensation to an ada owner or to an owner's designee in exchange for being appointed a DRep by such ada owner or by its designee or for voting on behalf of such ada owner or its designee.

 ## ARTICLE V.STAKE POOL OPERATORS